dromara/fast-request/docs/en/guide/features/postmanSync.md

 The Workspace ID is the identifier for a Postman workspace.
 There are 2 strategies to create a workspace.

-1. Create one workspace for each project to differentiate.
+1. Create one workspace for each project.(Recommended)
 2. Create one workspace to represent a company, and use different collections to represent different projects within the company.

 ---